Scandalous Facts About Bessie Blount, Henry VIII’s Uncrowned Queen

 49. Henry May Have Abandoned His Child

 There’s a reason Bessie’s daughter Elizabeth might be a long-lost “princess”—Henry never acknowledged her.
-After all, he wanted a male heir, and the fact that Bessie just gave him another girl would have been a source of hurt pride for the megalomaniacal Henry.
+After all, he wanted a male heir, and the fact that Bessie just gave him another girl would have been a source of hurt pride for Henry.
 So off Bessie Blount went away from court and into a loveless marriage.
 But it might have turned out so differently for Bess.

 Anne Of Cleves factsThe Tudors (2007–2010), Showtime Networks